-Column 1 Column 2 Species or breed of animal Circumstances in which keeping of animal or animals requires approval 2 1 Any animal An approval to keep an animal is required where the owner or responsible person for the animal has committed more than two offences against the authorising local law in any 12 month period in relation to the same type of animal Example- The owner of a dog commits 2 roaming dog offences in a 12 month period 2 Dog In the case of a dog that is not a guard dog, working dog or greyhound registered with the Greyhound Racing Authority of Queensland, an approval is required- (a) More than 1 dog over the age of 12 weeks on premises or an allotment with an area less than 450m2. (b) More than 2 dogs over the age of 12 weeks on premises or an allotment with an area between 451m2 and 4,000m2.
-An approval is required to keep a guard dog on a property An approval is required to keep more than 6 greyhounds registered with the Greyhound Racing Authority of Queensland over the age of 3 months on a property less than 20,000m2.
-3 Cat An approval is required to keep 3 or more cats over the age of 3 months on a property and more than 1 cat per dwelling on a on a multiple dwelling property.
-4 Pigeons or doves An approval is required to keep pigeons or doves in an urban area or on a property less than 6,000m 2 .
-5 Rooster An approval is required to keep a rooster in an urban area or on a property less than 6,000m2.
+Column 1 Column 2 Species or breed of animal Circumstances in which keeping of animal or animals requires approval 2 1 Any animal An approval to keep an animal is required where the owner or responsible person for the animal has committed more than two offences against the authorising local law in any 12 month period in relation to the same type of animal Example - The owner of a dog commits 2 roaming dog offences in a 12 month period 2 Dog In the case of a dog that is not a guard dog, working dog or greyhound registered with the Greyhound Racing Authority of Queensland an approval is required (a) More than 1 dog over the age of 12 weeks on premises or an allotment with an area less than 450m2. (b) More than 2 dogs over the age of 12 weeks on 451m2 and 4,000m2. (a) No approval is required to keep 1 dog on any Property. (b) An approval is required to keep 2 dogs over the age of 12 weeks on a property with an area of less than 601m2.
+No approval is required to keep 3 dogs over the age of 12 weeks on a property with an area of less than 2001m2.
+No approval is required to keep 3 dogs over the age of 12 weeks on a property with an area of more than 2001m2.
+No approval is required to keep 3 dogs over the age of 12 weeks on a property with an area of more than 2001m2.
+No approval is required to keep 1 dogs over the age of 12 weeks on a property with an area of more than 600m2.